-The Military/Veterans Committee aims to provide development opportunities to military members by supporting Veterans and Military Addiction Counselors and the role they serve.
+The Military and Veteran Advisory Committee aims to provide development opportunities to military members by supporting Veterans and Military Addiction Counselors and the role they serve.
 Specifically, MVAC works to: monitor and provide relevant input to NAADAC’s advocacy efforts specific to active duty, retired, and dependent Department of Defense (DOD) members and more efficient use of qualified addiction counselors by the military and Veterans Administration (VA); determine and pursue opportunities to provide NAADAC education, training, and materials and information on NCC AP certification to DOD members and the DOD mental health/substance use disorders education and training sectors.

 The Awards Committee provides a national awards program that recognizes the achievements and contributions of addiction focused individuals and organizations in specific areas.
 Its objectives are: to have an annual nomination process from each NAADAC affiliate to the national office; for all affiliates to have an award recognition process similar to the NAADAC awards policies and procedures; and to promote these awards through recognition at the NAADAC Annual Conference, NAADAC publications, and other media venues.